Zimbabwe: Risk Assessment

-- Economic and financial position damaged by long period of hyperinflation (2000 to 2009)
+- Economic and financial situation affected by the long period of hyperinflation (2000 to 2009)

-- Precarious food and healthcare situation: majority of the population depends on international aid; one of the highest rates of AIDS infection in Africa and in the world
+- Precarious food and health situations: the majority of the population depends on humanitarian aid and AIDS prevalence rates are among the highest in Africa and the world